interactions-py/template/README.md

 # FAQ
 ## What happened to message commands?
 > As of discord-py-interactions v4, they have been removed.
-However, it is still possible to code them in, I have not included that option yet
+However, an extension has been developed that enables this feature once again: [Toricane/interactions-message-commands](https://github.com/Toricane/interactions-message-commands/)

 ## Why aren't my slash commands getting registered?
 > There could be many reasons, but let's narrow it down